-This is the 13th sermon in this series.
-I took a few weeks off in July, but generally you can expect to see a new post in this series by 10am EST on Tuesday mornings.
+This is the 19th sermon in this series.
+You can expect to see a new post in this series by 10am EST on Tuesday mornings.
 Just joining the growing number of people reading these sermons?
-Feel free to start at the beginning by reading the first sermon linked below, or jump right in with us!
+Feel free to start at the beginning by reading the first sermon by John Wesley in this series, “Salvation by Faith,” or jump right in with us!

 Did you know that many of John Wesley’s sermons are part of the formal doctrinal teaching of multiple Wesleyan/Methodist denominations?
 Wesley’s sermons have particular authority because these were the main way he taught Methodist doctrine and belief.

-In hopes of sparking interest in Wesley’s sermons and Methodism’s doctrinal heritage, here is my very short summary of “The Circumcision of the Heart.”
+In hopes of sparking interest in Wesley’s sermons and Methodism’s doctrinal heritage, here is my very short summary of “Upon Our Lord’s Sermon on the Mount, Discourse the Fourth.”
 I hope it will inspire you to read the sermon in its entirety yourself.
 Links to the sermon and other resources are included at the end of this post.

 One sentence summary: